scottnonnenberg/blog/pages/posts/2016-06-21-eslint-part-3-analysis.md

 1. Pascal
 2. A little bit of Javascript
+3. VBScript
-3. C++
+4. C++
-4. Java
+5. Java
-5. A little bit of Javascript
+6. A little bit of Javascript
-6. C#
+7. C# and a bit of Visual Basic .NET
-7. Ruby and a little bit of Javascript
+8. Ruby and a little bit of Javascript
-8. Objective C
+9. Objective C
-9. CoffeeScript
+10. CoffeeScript
-10. Lots of Javascript
+11. Lots of Javascript

 That's my fingerprint.
 Everything I see is filtered through all of my previous experiences.
 You can see why I feel right at home with curly braces.
 I often appeal to objective readability when discussing my dislike of [Ruby's paren-less function calls](http://stackoverflow.com/questions/340624/do-you-leave-parentheses-in-or-out-in-ruby), but it has more to do with my history.